1backend/1backend/README.md

 }
 ```

-Such a minimal config file is enough to run the 1backend server docker container.
+This is the default config file if you don't mount a config file to run the 1backend server docker container.

 Of course, there are more in depth things to consider...